Originate/guide/scala/README.md

 0. Public methods must always have explicit return types.

+    While it is not required to annotate non-public members, remember that explicitly declaring the return type allows the compiler to verify correctness.

 0. Opening curly braces (`{`) must be on the same line as the declaration.

 0. Constructors should be declared all on one line.
 If not possible, put each constructor argument on its own line, indented **four** spaces.